psocha/psocha.github.io/_posts/2018-12-16-most-useful-courses.md

 ### 6. Cooperative and Adaptive Algorithms - ECE 457A ###
 _Intractably-large problems are still solvable._

-Many mathematical problems have overwhelmingly-large search spaces that computers will never be powerful enough to explore in full, the traveling salesman problem being the textbook example.
+Many mathematical problems have enormous search spaces that computers will never be powerful enough to explore in full, the traveling salesman problem being the textbook example.
 Just because some problems are mathematically intractable doesn't mean that all hope is lost.
 For example, human brains are incapable of evaluating millions of chess positions per second, yet this doesn't prevent good human chess players from existing anyway.
 Human brains deal with decision overload by first drastically cutting down the number of choices using simple heuristics.
 They then explore promising options in detail while dismissing bad ideas quickly, always staying responsive to feedback along the way.
-Computer algorithms can be made to run in a similar adaptive fashion., strategically avoiding the unproductive parts of the search tree.
+Computer algorithms can be made to run in a similar adaptive fashion, strategically avoiding the unproductive parts of the search tree.
 A non-brute-force AI won't give you perfect and optimal answers every time, but "good enough" is often all you need.

 ### 7. Concurrency - CS 343 ###